zoonoo/azure-docs.ko-kr/articles/iot-central/core/howto-manage-iot-central-from-cli.md

 ---
-title: Azure CLI에서 IoT Central 관리 | Microsoft Docs
+title: Manage IoT Central from Azure CLI | Microsoft Docs
-description: 이 문서에서는 CLI를 사용 하 여 IoT Central 응용 프로그램을 만들고 관리 하는 방법을 설명 합니다.
-CLI를 사용 하 여 응용 프로그램을 보고, 수정 하 고, 제거할 수 있습니다.
+description: This article describes how to create and manage your IoT Central application using CLI.
+You can view, modify and remove the application using CLI.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts